 The vehicle owner or designee shall attest in the electronic reporting system the complete list of vehicles for which they are responsible, as specified in section 2197.2(b)(3).

-If a vehicle is operating pursuant to an Executive Order or Emergency Declaration by the Governor of California, the vehicle owner and/or operator shall ensure copies of dispatch records and other supporting documentation verifying the vehicle is being used to support emergency operations for a specified time are retained and provided to CARB staff, inspectors, or peace officers as specified in section 2197.3(f).
+If a vehicle is operating pursuant to an Executive Order or Emergency Declaration by the Governor of California, the vehicle owner and operator shall ensure copies of dispatch records and other supporting documentation verifying the vehicle is being used to support emergency operations for a specified time are retained and provided to CARB staff, inspectors, or peace officers as specified in section 2197.3(f).

 Five-Day Pass.
 Prior to operating in California, a vehicle owner may obtain written approval from the Executive Officer to operate a vehicle for up to five consecutive calendar days without being subject to the requirements of section 2196 (a)(1) and (a)(2).